akka/akka/akka-docs/java/stm.rst

 Coordinated transactions and Transactors
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you need coordinated transactions across actors or threads then see `Transactors <transactors-java>`_.
+If you need coordinated transactions across actors or threads then see :ref:`transactors-java`.

 Configuring transactions
 ^^^^^^^^^^^^^^^^^^^^^^^^